wsdookadr/fieldtop/README.md

 Intro
 -----

-Overflow-Checker looks at all fields in all tables and all databases and analyzes how close the values in each field are to the maximum (or minimum) allowed value for the given field type.
+Fieldtop looks at all fields in all tables and all databases and analyzes how close the values in each field are to the maximum (or minimum) allowed value for the given field type.
 This can give you interesting insight into your databases.
 Which fields might overflow